ParadoxZero/ecommerce/wp-content/plugins/carousel-slider/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3LZWQTHEVYWCY
 Requires at least: 4.0
 Tested up to: 4.8
-Stable tag: 1.7.1
+Stable tag: 1.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Easiest Way to Create Image, Logo, Video, Post and Product Carousel.
+The Easiest Way to Create SEO friendly Image, Logo, Video, Post and Product Carousel.

 == Description ==

-**The Easiest Way to Create Image, Logo, Video, Post and Product Carousel.**
+**The Easiest Way to Create SEO friendly Image, Logo, Video, Post and Product Carousel.**
 Carousel Slider is a touch enabled WordPress plugin that lets you create highly customizable, stylish responsive carousel slider.
 With Carousel Slider, you can create image carousel using media gallery or custom url, post carousel, video carousel.
 We have integrated [Owl Carousel 2](http://www.owlcarousel.owlgraphic.com/) into our plugin for the ultimate device support.

 **If you like this plugin, please give us [5 star](https://wordpress.org/support/plugin/carousel-slider/reviews/?rate=5#new-post) to encourage for future improvement.**